lavicitor/SamoVijesti/README.md

 ## Short term goals
 - Basic app functionality, hardcoding is fine
 - Learning how various sites function so filtering can be automated in the future
-- Learning Go, JS and wails
+- Learning Go, JS and Wails

 ## Mid term goals
 - Remove hardcoding and allow for configurable RSS fetching and site filtering